Relationship Marketing (11181.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Enthusiastic engagement is expected from students' part.
-Teaching team will provide best effort to maximize student learning.
-First, we need to have good relationship to understand relationship marketing.
+Enthusiastic engagement is expected from students' side.
+We need to have good relationship to understand relationship marketing.

 Inclusion and engagement